This product is not currently available. For more information, including distributor inventory, please contact us.

 Question: What types of communication protocols are supported by IKI-50 and IKI-55?

-Answer: IKI-50 supports Modbus-RTU protocols, whereas IKI-55 is able to support Modbus-RTU, MQTT, REST, and IEC 60870-5-104 - allowing seamless integration with various systems.
+Answer: IKI-50 supports Modbus-RTU, whereas IKI-55 supports Modbus-RTU, MQTT, REST, and IEC 60870-5-104, allowing seamless integration with various systems.

 Question: Can IKI-50 and IKI-55 perform load management?